 Sprint also plans to make its 5G service available to Google Fi users.
 Fi currently uses Sprint LTE along with T-Mobile and U.S. Cellular to deliver internet and phone service to its customers.

 Like Sprint, T-Mobile isn't depending on a merger to begin its 5G rollout.
-But don't expect to see it anytime soon: the company doesn't plan to roll out 5G until late 2019 according to CTO Neville Ray.
+Starting its rollout of 5G in late 2019 according to CTO Neville Ray, T-Mobile now claims to provide coverage to over 60% of Americans.

 T-Mobile will wait for phones that can use it before it rolls out a 5G network.